biojava/biojava.github.io/_wikis/BioJava_3_Use_Cases.md

 your name and contact email address so we can contact you for clarification and more detail if we need to. -- **[Richard](User:Rholland "wikilink") 20/6/08***

+-   I have a protein sequence of unknown function and want to identify similar sequences in public databases.
+(Blast, PsiBlast)
+-   For the matches that I find I want to access the UniProt records to obtain all possible information.
+(Read UniProt)
+-   Align the original protein sequence against the best hits in high quality and find regions of similarity.(Needleman Wunsch, Swith waterman)
+-   If the protein structure is known for one of the homologues try to extend the search by finding similar protein structures in the PDB.
+    (structure alignment)
+-   Create a multiple sequences alignment and multiple structure alignment for the found matches. derive a profile from this for this protein family and search for distant members in the sequences databases. (psi blast)